If you, or someone you know is in immediate danger, call 999 immediately.

 Domestic Violence Disclosure Scheme

-Also known as Clare’s Law, the Domestic Violence Disclosure Scheme aims to help those who are worried that they, or someone they know, may be at risk of domestic abuse.
+Also known as Clare’s Law, the Domestic Violence Disclosure Scheme aims to help those (both men and women) who are worried that they, or someone they know, may be at risk of domestic abuse.

 The scheme allows you to make an application to police for information about a person’s violent behaviour in previous relationships.
 Following your application, police will consider sharing this information with you to help you make a more informed decision on whether to continue the relationship.
 You’ll also receive advice on support available to make that choice.